CesareDev/cx/README.md

 # CX

-Custome hex dump written in C following the style of the existing `xxd`
+Custome hex dump written in C following the style of `xxd`

 ## Requirements